 4. Acid Rain

-Harmful gases like nitrogen oxides and sulfur oxides are released into the atmosphere during the burning of fossil fuels.
-When it rains, the water droplets combine with these air pollutants, becomes acidic and then falls on the ground in the form of acid rain.
-Acid rain can cause great damage to humans, animals, and crops.
+When it rains, the water droplets combine with these air pollutants and fall on the ground in the form of acid rain, which can cause great damage to humans, animals, and crops.

 5. Eutrophication